 Today we’re going to talk about an important topic in the world of programming and web development: the importance of using a framework, specifically Symfony in our case, but there are thousands for every language, and how this positively impacts our projects and, in our case, our clients.

 Symfony is a framework known for its robustness and is commonly used in enterprise applications where scalability and performance are critical.
-Additionally, one of Symfony's greatest strengths is its modularity.
-With its system of components and bundles, it allows great flexibility to build everything from small microservices to large-scale enterprise applications.
+Furthermore, one of Symfony's greatest strengths is its modularity.
+With its system of components and bundles, it allows for great flexibility in building everything from small microservices to large enterprise applications.
 We'll talk more about bundles later.

 Advantages for our projects